hitian/ollama-translator/README.md

 - CORS: When opening `index.html` directly via `file://`, browsers typically block requests.
 Serve the folder as shown above.
 If needed, configure Ollama origins (version-dependent), e.g. `export OLLAMA_ORIGINS=*` when starting Ollama.
 - The app is framework-free (HTML/CSS/JS).
 No build step is required.
 - If using an OpenAI-compatible provider, set the base URL to the provider’s API root (e.g., `https://api.openai.com/v1`) and provide a valid token.

+## Privacy & Security

+**All data stays on your device:**
+- API endpoints, tokens, and model selections are stored in browser localStorage
+- No analytics, tracking, or external services
+- Direct API calls from your browser to configured endpoints only
+- No backend server processes or stores your data

+**API Token Usage:**
+- Ollama: No token required (local installation)
+- OpenAI/Compatible APIs: Token required, stored locally, only sent to API endpoint you configure
+- Tokens never leave your browser except in direct API requests

 ## Files
 - `index.html` — Page structure and modals